percona/proxysql-admin-tool-doc/source/proxysql-v2.rst

 --update-mysql-version
 --------------------------------------------------------------------------------

-This option will updates mysql server version (specified by the writer hostgroup, either from ``--writer-hg`` or from the config file) in proxysql db based on online writer node.
+This option updates the mysql server version (specified by the writer hostgroup, either from ``--writer-hg`` or the config file) in proxysql db-based on the online writer node.

 .. code-block:: bash